 The bodies of infants and children are fragile in nature.
 When they have health problems that require surgery, it is the job of the paediatric surgeon to provide them with specialised care.
 Paediatric surgeons attend to a wide variety of surgical procedures for newborns and teens in their late adolescence.
 As a parent, it’s crucial to know which conditions require the attention of a paediatric surgeon so you can provide them with the best care possible.

-Here is a list of the most common surgeries performed by paediatric surgeons in Perth and around the world.
+Here is a list of the most common surgeries performed by paediatric surgeons in Newcastle and around the world.

 Appendicitis is a condition that is characterised by an inflamed or infected appendix.
 The paediatric surgeon removes the appendix either through a traditional surgical procedure or through laparoscopy (which is an advanced, minimally invasive surgery method).